 For current cost estimate information, see Cost to Attend the University of Oklahoma.

-Tuition and Fees (Subject to Change)
+Tuition and Fees

 eCheck (Electronically through your bank/debit account)

-Using your bank account information, set up a payment profile through one.ou.edu to transfer funds directly from your checking or savings account.
+Using your bank account information, set up a payment profile through One.ou.edu to transfer funds directly from your checking or savings account.
 If you have a debit card, contact your bank for the account and routing numbers.
 There is no additional cost for this option.

 Check

-Bring your personal check, cashier's check, money order, or scholarship check to the drop box on the first floor of Buchanan Hall during business hours.
-Or mail it to:
+Bring your personal check, cashier’s check, money order, or scholarship check to the drop box on the first floor of Buchanan Hall during business hours.
+Please be sure to include your full student ID number for proper identification and posting.

 Student Financial Center